Relationships Australia Victoria the New Provider of Open Place

 Long Term Outcomes for Forgotten Australians (LOFA)

 The University of New South Wales (UNSW) recently launched its study on long term outcomes for Forgotten Australians.
-The link to this report is here.

 Despite the quality of this report, there are some rumours circulating about this research that was released on Monday.